lockbox/pd-platform/docs/src/console/README.md

 OS is stored, where the heap is, where code objects are, which flash banks are being used, whch hardware is being used etc.

-We do know that the [ESP8266 is connected via UART](), and we also know that there is a [peripheral accelerometer]()  onboard as well.
+We do know that the [ESP8266 is connected via UART](), and we also know that there is a [peripheral accelerometer]()  onboard as well (and soon a stereo dock).

-# Flash banks used

-# RAM banks used
+# Memory banks used
-## No-risk-no-crash
-To determine valid memory address ranges in RAM, we can start with a couple of easy no-crash-no-risk methods.
+To determine valid memory address ranges in RAM, we can start with a couple of easy no-crash-no-risk methods before just yolo touching different regions to see if the play.date crashes or not

+First we're going to try

-- Use the `PlaydateAPI` address
+- Using the `PlaydateAPI` address to get valid regions
+- Using allocator memory to get a valid region
+- Get the stack memory
+- Look at function addresses to see where valid code space is
 - Walk the stack

-### Using the PlaydateAPI address
+## Using the PlaydateAPI address
 Using the pointer provided to our event handler we can mask off the lower bits and find which RAM bank the heap with the playdate object is in (or stack address / flash address if its not stored on the heap, TBD)